stevedonovan/runner/readme.md

 the dynamically-linked version can't be run standalone unless you make the Rust runtime available globally.

-The static option is much more flexible.
+The static option is much more convenient.
 You can easily create a static cache with some common crates:

 ```